· 5 min read

 Written in by Simon Lehmann Editor

 Each method establishes a distinct flow geometry.
 Inversion, the standard for hand tanks, turns the tank end over end so the whole volume tumbles past the reel in changing directions.
-Ilford’s processing guide specifies turning the tank upside down four times during the first ten seconds, then repeating four inversions at the start of every further minute, with a tap on the bench after each cycle to dislodge air bubbles clinging to the emulsion.
-The deliberate change of direction matters: it breaks up any steady, one-way laminar flow that would otherwise let bromide-laden developer run in fixed channels.
+Ilford’s Film Processing Chart (version December 2018) specifies inverting the tank four times during the first ten seconds, then a further four inversions in the first ten seconds of each subsequent minute.
+Kodak is more emphatic about the wrist: its Professional Tri-X 320 and 400 Films datasheet (F-4017, February 2016) tells you to firmly tap the tank on the work surface to dislodge any air bubbles trapped in the spiral, then provide “initial agitation of 5 to 7 inversion cycles in 5 seconds; i.e., extend your arm and vigorously twist your wrist 180 degrees,” repeating at 30-second intervals.
+The deliberate change of direction matters.
+It breaks up any steady, one-way laminar flow that would otherwise let bromide-laden developer run in fixed channels.

 How Fujifilm Neopan 100 Acros II resists reciprocity failure to 120 seconds, and what its Super Fine-Sigma grain delivers.